OPT Basics

 - ✓Related to major: Work must be in your field of study

-- ✓Violation: Exceeding 90 days ends your OPT authorization
+- ✓Violation: Exceeding 90 days terminates your OPT and F-1 status